 The following environmental factors exist in the workplace.

-Low- level ambient noise (from students, traffic, school activities etc.) requiring moderate voice projection to be heard.
+Low/medium- level ambient noise (from students, traffic, school activities e.g. music practice etc) requiring considerable voice projection to be heard.

 Some work may be performed outdoors or exposed to the elements.